Jennings, Paul Francis, 1918-1989

 Wikipedia description:

 Paul Francis Jennings (20 June 1918 – 26 December 1989) was an English humourist and author.
-After his Catholic education, Jennings served in World War II.
-For many years he wrote a column, Oddly Enough, in British newspaper The Observer.
-Many collections of his work were published, including The Jenguin Pennings (whose title is a spoonerism) by Penguin Books in 1963.
+Jennings served in the Royal Signal Corps during the Second World War.
+After leaving the army he worked as a scriptwriter for the Central Office of Information, as an advertising copywriter, and also as a freelance writer for Punch and The Spectator.
+For many years he wrote a column, Oddly Enough, in the British newspaper The Observer.
+Many collections of his work were published, including The Jenguin Pennings in 1963.
 He also wrote popular children's books including The Great Jelly of London, The Hopping Basket, and The Train to Yesterday.
-Jennings married Celia Blom in 1951.
-He died in 1989.
+Jennings was a Fellow of the Royal Society of Literature.

 Read more on Wikipedia >